-NYCHA as never provided evidence that Fulton and Elliott-Chelsea can't be renovated under the PACT program like nearly half of its 335 other developments to date, and as originally called for under the RFP that Related won.
+NYCHA as never provided evidence that Fulton and Elliott-Chelsea can't be renovated under the PACT program like nearly half of its 335 other developments to date, and as originally called for under the Request for Proposals that Related won.
 NYCHA states that the existing buildings have no structural problems.